project-machine/bootkit/README.md

 ## Build
 Things that can be defined during this build:
- * KEYS_REPO - default value is https://github.com/project-machine/keys/tree/snakeoil/
+ * KEYSET - default value snakeoil.
+For this to work, you should first run "trust keyset add snakeoil".
  * DOCKER_BASE - this should reference a docker url that has 'ubuntu:jammy' in it ie, setting to 'docker://' (the default) would use the official docker repos.
  * UBUNTU_MIRROR - this is a url to a ubuntu package mirror.